Luke Macgregor Archive // Portfolio // London Based

 Bio

-focus on inclusive editorial and publication design.
-My practice combines research, personal insight, and strong visual storytelling to explore complex topics—
+I’m a multidisciplinary designer and videographer working across inclusive editorial design, photography, and moving image.
+My practice brings together research, personal insight, and visual storytelling to explore complex subjects—often through the lens of neurodiversity.

-Through a balance of concept and craft, I strive to create work that’s thoughtful, emotionally resonant, and socially aware—design that doesn’t just look good but connects meaningfully with people.
+Across mediums, my work is grounded in a balance of concept and craft.
+I strive to create thoughtful, socially aware outcomes that feel immersive, reflective, and human—work that doesn’t just look good, but connects meaningfully with people.

 04/2024